This Sno Ball Cake is what we’re discussing today because it’s delicious! And cute.

 - Transfer bowl from pan to folded kitchen towel on counter and continue beating until mixture is cool and billowy, about 2 minutes more.
 Beat in vanilla.
 (Frosting can be made 4 hours ahead and chilled, covered.)

-- To assemble the cake: Add a few tablespoons of frosting to the center of one of the rounds of cake.
+- Add a few tablespoons of frosting to the center of one of the rounds of cake.
 Smooth it around, until it reaches the edges.
 Place the second layer on top.
 And then place another few tablespoons of frosting to the center of the second round of cake.
 Smooth it around.
 Add the third layer.
 Add more frosting the top and the sides, smoothing it out the best you can.
 (Since we’re adding coconut flakes, it doesn’t have to be perfect.)

 - Press the coconut flakes to the sides, going all the way around.
 And add coconut flakes to the top of the cake.
 Slice and serve.